Summer 2016 Tutorials

 Please note that the locations of the tutorials varies.

 Qualtrics offers a fairly intuitive Graphical User Interface to create complex surveys without complicated programming or coding.
 Qualtrics offers extensive documentation, free online tutorials, an extensive library of surveys and options for encryption and anonymity, and excellent customer support.
-A strength of Qualtrics is its panel feature for repeated polling, build in social media sharing functions, and accessibility checker.
-Working within pre-defined templates, you can use many different types of questions, including text, multiple checkboxes, sliders, single-answer radio buttons, Likert scales.
+Strength of Qualtrics is its panel feature for repeated polling, built in social media sharing functions, and accessibility checker.
+Working within pre-defined templates, you can use many different types of questions, including text, multiple checkboxes, sliders, single-answer radio buttons, and Likert scales.
 Qualtrics offers extensive branching functionality.